lammpstutorials/lammpstutorials.github.io/docs/sphinx/source/tutorials/level3/reactive-silicon-dioxide.rst

 Prepare and relax
 =================

-..  container:: justify

-    Create a folder, name it *RelaxSilica/*,
-    and |download_silica_data| the initial topology of a small amorphous silica structure.
+Create a folder, name it *RelaxSilica/*, and |download_silica_data| the initial topology of a small amorphous silica structure.

 .. |download_silica_data| raw:: html